Smart Growth and Transportation

 - National Complete Streets Coalition: Offers resources to help communities transform the way they plan, design, and construct roads so they are safe and convenient for all users.

 - Access Management Manual, Transportation Research Board (2015): Provides technical information on access management (the systematic control of the location, spacing, design, and operation of driveways, median openings, interchanges, and street connections to a roadway) and how to develop and administer effective access management programs.

-- Ten Principles of Access Management (PDF) (8 pp, 5 K, About PDF), Transportation Research Board (2008): Presentation that introduces the concept of access management and provides graphic illustrations of its ten principles.
+- Ten Principles of Access Management, Transportation Research Board (2008): Presentation that introduces the concept of access management and provides graphic illustrations of its ten principles.

 - Neighborhood Street Design Guidelines: An Oregon Guide for Reducing Street Widths (PDF) (30 pp, 3.56 M, About PDF), Neighborhood Streets Project Stakeholders (2000): Recommends a process for developing street standards, provides information to help communities select appropriate standards, and includes model designs.

 - Model Regulations and Plan Amendments for Multimodal Transportation Districts (PDF) (48 pp, 1 M, About PDF), by Kristine Williams and Karen Seggerman for the Florida Department of Transportation (2004): Provides model comprehensive plan amendments and land development regulations to help local governments implement multimodal transportation districts that support walking, bicycling, and transit use.